meanmachine889/cc/MVP_SUMMARY.md

 ## 🎊 Congratulations!

-Your CarbonOnChain MVP is production-ready with:
+The CarbonOnChain MVP is production-ready with:
 - **5 complete pages** with full functionality
 - **Solana wallet integration** working on Devnet
-- **Professional UI/UX** matching your brand
+- **Professional UI/UX** matching our brand
 - **Database schema** ready for data persistence
 - **Scalable architecture** for Phase 2 expansion